Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

     In addition to parameters that are explicitly declared in the definition, each ``transition`` has available to it, the following implicit parameters:

-    - ``_sender : ByStr20`` : The account address that triggered
+    - ``_sender : ByStr20`` : The account address that triggered this
-      this transition.
-In case, the transition was called by a contract account instead of a user account, then ``_sender`` is the contract address.
+      transition.
+If the transition was called by a contract account instead of a user account, then ``_sender`` is the address of the contract that called the transition.

-    - ``_amount : Uint128`` : Incoming amount (ZILs) sent by the sender.
-This amount must be explicitly accepted using the ``accept`` statement within the transition.
-The money transfer does not happen if the transition does not execute ``accept``.
+    - ``_amount : Uint128`` : Incoming amount (ZILs) sent by the
+      sender.
+To transfer the money from the sender to the contract, the transition must explicitly accept the money using the ``accept`` instruction.
+The money transfer does not happen if the transition does not execute an ``accept``.

 Expressions